Orlando Fishing Charter Frequently Asked Questions

 What is the best time of year to come?

 There is really no "best time" for fishing here.
-We can fish the saltwater flats all year long.
+We can fish the saltwater flats of Mosquito Lagoon and the Indian River lagoon all year long.
 Summer brings generally calm winds every morning but can get hot.
-During the winter, cold fronts will make their way through every 7-10 days bringing with them rain and wind.
+During the winter, cold fronts will make their way through every 7–10 days bringing with them rain and wind.
 If you are coming from the great white north, our winter is paradise.
 The best time to fish for redfish, trout, and drum is whenever you can get here.

 Do you fish in the rain?